 The two seniors who academically rank first or second in their class after eight semesters will receive recognition as North Boone High School Valedictorian (first) and Salutatorian (second).
 Included in this selection process are students who have been on a standard/honors curriculum and grading scale throughout their high school career.
 This does not include students on a reduced/modified curriculum and/or grading scale.

-If, after seven eight semesters, those in the running for valedictorian and salutatorian have all straight As, the determination of valedictorian and salutatorian would be decided as follows...

-- The student with the highest number of honors/AP courses between those eligible would be considered valedictorian. - If students have all A's and take the same number of honors/AP courses, then the student who earned the highest number of credits would be named valedictorian. - Decision for salutatorian would work the same way.
+If, after eight semesters, those in the running for valedictorian and salutatorian have all straight As, the determination of valedictorian and salutatorian would be decided as follows... - The student with the highest number of honors/AP courses between those eligible would be considered valedictorian. - If students have all A's and take the same number of honors/AP courses, then the student who earned the highest number of credits would be named valedictorian. - Decision for salutatorian would work the same way.

 In the event that students have identical grade point averages, number of honors/AP courses, and total number of credits; a Co-Valedictorian/Co-Salutatorian will be named.
 In addition to being recognized during the Graduation ceremony, each student is given a medal and presented a scholarship from the North Boone Education Association (faculty of all District #200 schools).

 SCHOLASTIC ACTIVITIES

 Math Team

 Math Team competes in the ICTM (Illinois Council of Teachers of Mathematics) Regional Competition.
 Winners can advance to State level competition.
 Interested students in all grades are eligible to participate.

 Porter Scholar Program at Beloit College

 The Beloit College Porter Scholar Program is an educational opportunity available to qualifying Seniors.
 Students in the top 10% of the Junior class are eligible to apply by completing the usual Beloit College application process.
 Students are notified of acceptance into the program in May.
 They then can register for a college class that will fit into their North Boone Senior year schedule.
 Students will receive High School credit and college credit.
 There is no cost to the students, but they must provide their own transportation.

-This is an outstanding, inexpensive way to experience the college environment while still attending high school.
+This is an outstanding, inexpensive way to experience the college environment while still

+attending high school.

 Scholastic Bowl

+WYSE Academic Challenge Team

 This involves interscholastic competition and is open to anyone who would like to participate.
 A Scholastic Team Meet consists of answering questions in the areas of Math, Science, Literature, Social Science, Language Arts, Fine Arts, Performing Arts, and others.
-These questions are responded to in direct, head-tohead competition with teams from other schools.
+These questions are responded to in direct, head-to-head competition with teams from other schools.
 Competition begins at the conference level with the opportunity to advance to state level competition.

+This is an interscholastic test competition in which the participants are chosen by faculty recommendation.
+These students then compete against other schools by taking a test in a certain subject area.
+The subject areas include Chemistry, Math, Physics, English, Biology, Computer Fundamentals, and Engineering

+Graphics.